gaoyi/SlicerBigImage/README.md

-# SlicerScope
+# BigImage

 ## Introduction

-SlicerScope is an extension of 3D Slicer.
+BigImage is an extension of 3D Slicer.
 It is used for large scale microscopic image viewing and computing.

 Computational histopathology is a fast emerging field which converts